If you look into students’ brains pursuing the CFA Program with all their might, we will see one thing common. They have an immense urge to earn big.

 According to Payscale, the median salary is a bit different.
 Have a look at the chart below –

-After the USA, the UK and all other European countries come to the forefront in regard to the number of members.
+After the USA, the UK, and all other European countries come to the forefront regarding the number of members.

-The average CFA salary in the UK is the US $36,892 per annum and can earn up to US $128,290 per annum (depending on the experience).
+The average CFA salary in the UK is the US $36,892 per annum, and can earn up to the US $128,290 per annum (depending on the experience).
 If you compare the CFA salary in the UK with CFA salary in the USA, then there’s a drastic difference.
 It may happen due to less popularity of CFA in the UK.
-But in Europe CFA is popular, thus a CFA holder financial analysts get around US $124,000 per annum.
+But in Europe, CFA is popular; thus, a CFA holder financial analysts get around the US $124,000 per annum.

 Let’s have a look at the CFA salary in all countries put together –